-To be elected as a member of City of York Council you must be:
+To be elected as a Member of Parliament, a City of York Councillor or a Parish Councillor, you must be:

-- be a local government elector for the City of York Council's area, or
+- be a local government elector for the City of York Council area, or;

-- their principal or only place of work before the day of their nomination as a candidate has been in the City of York Council's area, or
+- your principal or only place of work before the day of your nomination as a candidate has been in the City of York Council area, or;

 Certain people are not eligible to stand for election, including anyone who: